-Through the Partnership Working Group, good practices related to energy masterplanning will be collected from all involved partners, city networks and relevant European funded projects into a support document.
+Through the Partnership Working Group, good practices related to energy masterplanning will be collected from all involved partners, city networks, EIP SCC Marketplace and relevant European funded projects into a support document.
+The importance of good practice was stressed in the consultation as well.

-Medium and longer term
+Medium and long term

 This Action can be implemented via the "Reference Framework for Sustainable Cities (RFSC)".
 The RFSC is a very appropriate and user-friendly tool that helps cities and municipalities to improve the integrated approach of local development strategies.
-In this particular case, also to contribute towards the mainstreaming of energy planning in all dimensions of urban development.
+In this particular case, it would also contribute towards the mainstreaming of energy planning in all dimensions of urban development.